sjsu-library/unionist/_template/unionist--text-0092.md

   of American citizens.<br></p><p>Mr S. named Paul Cuffee as an instance.</p><p>  The courts of the United States were open to citizens and also to<br>  aliens—aliens, however, must describe themselves as such, on order to maintain<br>  an action.
-  The uniform practice was for blacs to sue as citizens, never as<br>  aliens.
+  The uniform practice was for blacks to sue as citizens, never as<br>  aliens.
 Mr
   S. here read from Kent’s Com. and claimed from the doctrine there<br>  advanced that a black might go from one State to another, and enjoy in that<br>  other, the same privileges that a person of the same class enjoyed who<br>  belonged to that